ZohoPlugin/Webmerge-custom-button/README.md

 # Webmerge-custom-button

-## To add custom button in Webmerge extension
+## Steps to add custom button in Webmerge extension

 * Click the Settings Icon(Setup) -> Customization -> Modules -> Select the Module to which the Custom Button have to be create -> Layout -> Links and Buttons -> Create New Button.
 Give the Name of the Button (For Ex: Webmerge).